Is zucchini low histamine? If you suffer with histamine intolerance, what you eat matters. By avoiding food triggers, you can minimize your symptoms.

 If you experience these symptoms, note the food that triggered it, and avoid it in the future.

-Although most people with histamine intolerance can safely eat zucchini, a small number cannot be due to sensitivity to other components in this veggie from the squash family.
-If you can eat it though, it’s a tasty and nutritious vegetable to put on your plate.
+Although most people with histamine intolerance can safely eat zucchini, a small number cannot and should avoid it.
+This is because they’re sensitive to other components in this veggie from the squash family.
+If you can eat it though, it’s a tasty and nutritious vegetable to a low-histamine diet.

 One of the healthiest ways to prepare zucchini is to saute it lightly in olive oil.
-Olive oil is safe if you have histamine intolerance, and the healthy fats in olive oil help you better absorb fat soluble nutrients, including the carotenoids, in zucchini.
+Olive oil is safe if you have histamine intolerance, and the healthy fats will help you better absorb fat soluble nutrients, including the carotenoids, in zucchini.
+For the most health benefits, choose extra-virgin olive oil from a reputable company.

 Now, find out whether green beans are high histamine and whether avocado is low histamine.